tp1de/ioBroker.ems-esp/README.md

 * The boiler efficiency can be calculated based on average boiler temp: (boiler temp + return temp) / 2.
 * When return temp is not available in km200 the return temp is calculated with boilertemp -10 °C when no ems-esp is available.
 * Look at the datasheet of your boiler to adjust the efficiency table accordingly.
-* An active database instance (see above) is needed to calculate the statistics.

 ## changes in state-structure